echiner/GFTMasterBigDataUPV/exercise3_data_storage/README.md

 Now, take a look at the data:

-* Go the the Home in Kibana
+* Go to Home in Kibana
 * Go to "Analytics" --> "Discover"

 In this section you can check the data, filter and "play around" with it.